1 min read A commonly used investment tool for funding startups is the Convertible Note.

-A convertible note has three components which are the interest rate, discount rate, and cap rate:
+A Convertible Note has three components: the interest rate, discount rate, and cap rate.

 - The interest rate determines the annual interest that will accrue.
 The interest is not meant to be paid out monthly or quarterly like a bank loan but will convert to equity later along with the principle.